sujkid/file-upload-api/README.md

 # File Upload Back end
 File Upload is an app that enables users to upload files from a browser to express and store them in AWS S3.
-The app stores information about uploaded files in MongoDB via Mongoose.
+The app stores information about the uploaded files in MongoDB via Mongoose.

 ## Links